 Table of Contents: For a new issue, this will be empty, but for issues that have had submissions scheduled, they will be listed here.

-Use the blue arrow next to each submission to reveal links to go directly to the submission record (more about this in Chapter 10) or remove it.
+Use the blue arrow next to each submission to reveal links to go directly to the submission record or remove it.

 Issue Data: This provides access to the volume, issue, number data you entered when first creating the issue.